pic

 @code_warntype foo() # type stable

 Finally, the last example deals with situations involving multiple closures.
 It highlights that the order in which you define them could matter for type stability.
-The third tab in particular demonstrates that passing subsequent closures as arguments can sidestep the issue.
+The third tab in particular demonstrates that passing closures as function arguments can sidestep the issue.
 However, such an approach is at odds with how code is generally written in Julia.

 function foo(x)